This post may contain affiliate links.

 You need 2 bishops, knights, and rooks of each color, one king and queen of each color and 8 pawns of each color.

 I have to say that I kind of adore this little chess set and I am so proud of my son for putting it all together!
 He had a blast making it and we are having fun using it, though it will likely be more of a display piece! 😉

 The inspiration for this set came from the LEGO Ideas Book.

 Now just a side note on chess.
-I am TERRIBLE at the game.
+I am TERRIBLE at the game of chess.
 My 11-year-old son beats me and has to coach me through every game.
 He has taken a couple of chess classes at our homeschool co-op and has really gotten good at it.
 I forget the moves each and every time.
 Maybe some day my brain will retain that information.

-When we were just starting to, we got this No Stress Chess set to help us learn.
+When we were just starting to learn, we got this No Stress Chess set to help us learn.
 (Ok, I still use it. . .)
 It has cards that tell you how all of the pieces move.